CS2103AUG2016-T16-C3/addressbook-level4/docs/UserGuide.md

 _You may also refer to the examples in [Event](#from-to) and [Before](#before) sections for an overview of how to input your dates and times when adding/editing your task._<br>

 > * The current time (in HH:MM:SS) will be timestamped to your tasks should you decide not to enter a time.
-> * The following examples use 19 Oct 12:00:00 2016 as the current time and date, unless otherwise specified
+> * The following examples use Wed 19 Oct 12:00:00 2016 as the current time and date, unless otherwise specified

-Input | Parsed As | Comments
+Input | Read in as | Comments
 ----- | :--------: | ------- |
 `2am` | Wed Oct 19 02:00:00 | 12-hour format
 `2AM` | Wed Oct 19 02:00:00 | Not case-sensitive